sagarmemane135/NodeAuthApp/README.md

 - Install NPM Packages using `sudo npm install`
 - create a `.env` file and add following variables to it.
     - `DB_HOST, DB_USER, DB_PASSWORD, DB_DATABASE, DB_PORT`
+- Start our Application using `node app.js` command.